 A minimum of 30 semester hours is required for a Bachelor of Arts degree in political science.
 Of these, no fewer than 15 semester hours must be in upper-level courses (300 and above).
 Political Science 480 is required of all political science majors.
-The following courses are strongly recommended: PSY203 (Statistics) or its equivalent; SOC408 (Social Research).
+The following course is strongly recommended: PSY 203 (Statistics) or its equivalent.